 Personal growth is NEVER comfortable.
 Our unwillingness to be vulnerable is largely the reason why less than .4% of the world’s population will ever experience true love.
 It’s time to take a hard look at the question: Should love always feel good?
 Every time we are face-to-face with a challenging moment, it appears the person across from us is the perpetrator.
 We are armed with defensiveness, ready to point the finger.
 We are ready to tell them every reason why they are at fault for making us sad or angry.
 How dare you make me upset and uncomfortable!
 The ego demands.

 However, when the relationship issue boils to the surface, this is your opportunity to create change.
 Furthermore, this challenging moment will determine your willingness and readiness to grow spiritually.
 The opportunity for change arises when you feel the urge to fight or take flight.
 It is in this terrifying moment you stay and do something different.
-This opens the pathway to your authentic Self.
+This opens the pathway to your highest Self.
 You are about to face your deepest fears and experience a profound shift.

 If You Are Willing To See This Process Through, It Will Feel Like The Rush Of Falling In Love.

 That’s right; you will experience the flutter of queasiness in your stomach, and your palms will sweat.
 Also, the exhilaration of uncertainty will flood the air, and you feel confused and strangely (subconsciously) hooked on the adrenaline.
 It is interesting that the feeling of falling in love signals to the body the same feelings as falling out of love.
 Why?
 Because of Newton’s Third Law of Physics which formally states;

 For every action, there is an equal and opposite reaction.
 The statement means that in every interaction, there is a pair of forces acting on the two interacting objects.
 The size of the forces on the first object equals the size of the force on the second object.